Vaccine hesitancy: Prenatal infection

-Despite this recommendation, only 16% of healthy pregnant US women surveyed in 2005 had been vaccinated against the flu.

 Sudden infant death syndrome

 Sudden infant death syndrome (SIDS) is most common in infants around the time in life when they receive many vaccinations.
 Since the cause of SIDS has not been fully determined, this led to concerns about whether vaccines, in particular diphtheria-tetanus toxoid vaccines, were a possible causal factor.
 Several studies investigated this and found no evidence supporting a causal link between vaccination and SIDS.
 In 2003, the Institute of Medicine favored rejection of a causal link to DTwP vaccination and SIDS after reviewing the available evidence.
 Additional analyses of VAERS data also showed no relationship between vaccination and SIDS.
 Studies have shown a negative correlation between SIDs and vaccination.
 That is vaccinated children are less likely to die but no causal link has been found.
 One suggestion is that infants who are less likely to develop SIDS are more likely to be presented for vaccination.

 Anthrax vaccines

 In the mid-1990s media reports on vaccines discussed the Gulf War Syndrome, a multi-symptomatic disorder affecting returning US military veterans of the 1990–1991 Persian Gulf War.
 Among the first articles of the online magazine Slate was one by Atul Gawande in which the required immunizations received by soldiers, including an anthrax vaccination, were named as one of the likely culprits for the symptoms associated with the Gulf War Syndrome.
 In the late 1990s Slate published an article on the "brewing rebellion" in the military against anthrax immunization because of "the availability to soldiers of vaccine misinformation on the Internet".
 Slate continued to report on concerns about the required anthrax and smallpox immunization for US troops after the September 11 attacks and articles on the subject also appeared on the Salon website.
 The 2001 anthrax attacks heightened concerns about bioterrorism and the Federal government of the United States stepped up its efforts to store and create more vaccines for American citizens.
 In 2002, Mother Jones published an article that was highly skeptical of the anthrax and smallpox immunization required by the United States Armed Forces.
 With the 2003 invasion of Iraq a wider controversy ensued in the media about requiring US troops to be vaccinated against anthrax.
 From 2003 to 2008 a series of court cases were brought to oppose the compulsory anthrax vaccination of US troops.